Data Sources Properties Page (Report Manager)

 The following options are used to specify a custom data source connection.

 Specify the data processing extension that is used to process data from the data source.
-For the list of built-in data extensions, see Data Sources Supported by Reporting Services (SSRS).
+The report server includes data processing extensions for SQL Server, Analysis Services, Oracle, XML, SQL Server Integration Services (SSIS), SAP, OLE DB, and ODBC.
 Additional data processing extensions may be available from third-party vendors.

-Note that if you are using SQL Server Express with Advanced Services, you can only use local SQL Server data sources.
-For more information, see Reporting Services in SQL Server Express with Advanced Services.
+Note that if you are using SQL Server 2005 Express Edition with Advanced Services, you can only use SQL Server or Analysis Services data sources.
+For more information, see Reporting Services in SQL Server 2005 Express Edition with Advanced Services.

 Specifies options that determine how credentials are obtained.